spleendid/translation/java/jvm/JVM_performance_optimization_Part_2_Compilers.md

 #Some common compiler optimizations#

 I've so far discussed the value of optimizing code and how and when common JVM compilers optimize code.
 I'll conclude with some of the actual optimizations available to compilers.
 JVM optimization actually happens at the bytecode level (or on lower representative language levels), but I'll demonstrate the optimizations using the Java language.
-I couldn't possibly cover all of the JVM optimizations in this section; rather, I mean to inspire you to explore on your own and learn about the hundreds of advanced optimizations and innovations in compiler technology (see [Resources](#resource)).
+I couldn't possibly cover all of the JVM optimizations in this section; rather, I mean to inspire you to explore on your own and learn about the hundreds of advanced optimizations and innovations in compiler technology (see [Resources][7]).

 ##Dead code elimination##